afaundez/reaktor-challenge/README.md

 ### Next Step: Style

-It's moment to add a little bit of style to appreciate the data in a better way
+It's moment to add a little bit of style to appreciate the data in a better way.